-38 d) a capability for interworking between different services, as appropriate, to facilitate international communications.
+38 d) a capability for interworking between different services, as appropriate, to facilitate international telecommunication services.

 Reasons: This Proposal is based on CWG/4A2/181.

 ADD IND/21/24#11082

 38A 4.4 Member States shall ensure that operating agencies providing international telecommunication services, including roaming, make available to subscribers information on tariffs and taxes.
 Each subscriber should be able to have access to such information and receive it in a timely manner and free of charge when roaming (entering into roaming), except where the subscriber has previously declined to receive such information.